ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/017-other-options.md

 By default, Ecamm Live will mix all of an input device's channels together.
 However, if you are using a stereo audio input, such as a stereo microphone, you may wish to map channels 1 and 2 to left and right stereo.

+#### Mute Movie Sound On Speakers

+This checkbox will prevent movie audio from movie playback mode from playing on your Mac's speakers.
+(It will still be in the broadcast.)

+#### System Output Mix Mode

+Use this setting only when the Mac's audio output is being mixed back into the mic channel by your audio interface.
+(Ecamm Live won't mix in movie audio, sound effects, or Interview guest audio for you, since you're already mixing it in using you sound board.)

 ### Screen Sharing Preferences